Cordyceps: 4 Ways It Can Improve Exercise And Athletic Performance

 3. Cardiovascular Support and Circulation

-Another benefit attributed to cordyceps is their ability to support heart and blood vessel health.
+Another benefit attributed to cordyceps is its ability to support heart and blood vessel health.
 Better circulation means nutrients and oxygen are delivered more quickly to muscle tissue, improving both performance and post-exercise recovery.

 Some studies suggest that cordyceps may help regulate blood pressure and increase nitric oxide production, which dilates blood vessels and improves blood flow.